GameServersHub-LLC/Knowledgebase/docs/path-of-titans/guides/curve-overrides/modded-dinosaurs/kto/path-of-titans-ktopachyrhino.md

 ---
 head:
   - - meta
-    - property: "og:image"
-      content: /path of titans - 667x260.webp
-  - - meta
     - name: description
       content: Explore GameServersHub's Gaming Wiki for in-depth info on Path of Titans.
 Find details on gameplay, features, and updates for the ultimate dino MMO adventure!
   - - meta
     - name: keywords
       content: Path Of Titans
 title: KTOPachyrhino
 ---
 # KTOPachyrhino
 ::: info LAST UPDATED
-<span style="color: #ffd369;">09-17-2024 by Mike</span>
+<span style="color: #ffd369;">09-24-2024 by Mike</span>
 :::

 > [!IMPORTANT]
-> Please be sure to add `CurveOverrides=(CurveName="KTOPachyrhino.` in front of every line in the `Game.ini` under `[/Script/PathOfTitans.IGameSession]`
+>Please be sure to add `CurveOverrides=(CurveName="KTOPachyrhino.` in front of every line in the `Game.ini` under `[/Script/PathOfTitans.IGameSession]`

 ::: warning
 The server must be stopped while editing server files.
 You must save your edits and restart your server for any edits to take effect.